Overview

 Account-level Form Templates

 Account-level Form Templates allow Account Owners and Account Managers to easily standardize Forms for their Fieldwire Projects.
-Project Administrators can import Forms from the Account-level into the Projects, as well as publish Form Templates from the Projects to the Account-level.
+Project Administrators can import Forms from the Account level into their Projects, as well as publish Form Templates from the Projects to the Account level.

 Note: You can read all about this topic in the following article in our knowledge base: Introduction to Account-level Templates

-Customize the Template by name by deleting the suffix 'from Firestopping' from the Form name and publish the Template in your Account-level to gain access to it.
+Customize the Template name by deleting the suffix 'from Firestopping' from the Form name, and publish the Template to your Account to gain access to it.

 Account-level Lists